HAT representative

-Historical Association of Tanzania Logo
+Historical Association of Tanzania

 The Historical Association of Tanzania (HAT) is one of the oldest academic organisations in East Africa.
 It was founded in 1966 by members of the History Department of Dar es Salaam University College of the University of East Africa.
 By 1974, HAT had branches in many secondary schools and colleges in Tanzania.